 The apprenticeship levy was introduced in April 2017 to create long term sustainable funding for apprenticeships and to give employers more control to provide their staff with a range of training opportunities.

-Large employers with a payroll of over £3 million per annum will pay the levy set at 0.5% of their total payroll and is collected through PAYE.
+Large employers with a payroll of over £3 million per annum are required to pay the levy set at 0.5% of their total payroll (with a £15k allowance) and is collected through PAYE.
 The vast majority of employers (around 98%) will not have to pay the levy.

-Smaller employers – those with a total annual pay bill of less than £3 million – will only have to pay 5% of the total cost of the apprenticeship, with the remainder being funded by the government, up to the funding band maximum for that programme.
+Smaller employers – those with a total annual payroll of less than £3 million – will only have to pay 5% of the total cost of the apprenticeship, with the remainder being funded by the government, up to the funding band maximum for that programme.